MersadAkbari/DataTypes/README.md

-# Some information about datatypes include :
+# Some informations about datatypes include :
 	1 - Default value
 	2 - Example
 	3 - Size